geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

            "title": "This document as text/html"
          }

-* ``application/x-yaml``: A collection of :file:`yaml` documents, with references between each document for programatic access.
+* ``application/x-yaml``: A collection of :file:`yaml` documents, with references between each document for programmatic access.

   .. code-block:: yaml